zackcorrell/battlestar-ai/Source/Readme.txt

 -- Build --

 This application runs on both WIN32 and Unix/Unix-Like systems.
-This has been tested with GCC and VS2008.
+This has been tested with GCC on a 32bit machine and VS2008.

 To build via the make file, type: